Swanky Jerry: Career

 Swanky began his career as a fashion stylist by launching his brand, Swanky Signatures Styling, in June 2012.
 Aside from styling clients for red-carpet appearances and video shoots, coverage of his work has appeared in magazines and online publications.
 He styled Darey for House of Maliq, D'banj for a photo shoot, Praiz, and Davido for the "All of You" music video shoot, among others.

 In 2014, Swanky won Fashion Stylist of the Year at the Lagos Fashion Awards.

-In 2021 he was announced as part of the casts for the Netflix-produced reality show Young, Famous & African.
+In 2021 he was announced as part of the casts for the Netflix-produced reality show Young, Famous & African including Shakib Cham Lutaaya.

 In 2025 Swanky was named the Most Stylish African Man Alive 2025 by GQ Canada.